KouseiHongqing/RLpad/README.md

 run 5X6 with 6colors pazudora(4 processes):

-python main.py --method A3C --row_size 5 --col_size 6 --color_size 6 --num-processes 4 fps=-1
+python main.py --method A3C --row-size 5 --col-size 6 --color-size 6 --num-processes 4 fps=-1

 (if you want see the animation, set fps>0)